ahmedzs321/RegisTree/README.md

 3. Commit changes (`git commit -m "Add feature"`)
 4. Push to branch (`git push origin feature-name`)
 5. Open a Pull Request 🎉

----

-## 📜 License
-This project is under the **MIT License**.
-You are free to use, modify, and distribute it as long as you include the license.